Mitsubishi Ducted Electric Cooling and Heating Systems Reviewed: Pros, Cons, Top Picks

 Mitsubishi SEZ Series Horizontal Ducted Air Handlers

 These indoor units are installed in the wall or ceiling.
 They have a fan, coil, refrigerant line connection and humidity drain line.
 Ductwork connects to the back of the unit for return air.
-Treated air is blown directly out the front of the unit into the space being heating or cooled.
+Treated air is blown directly out the front of the unit into the space being heated or cooled.

 Capacities range from 8,100 BTU cooling/10,900 BTU heating to 17,200/21,600 BTU in the SEZ series and 12,000/14,000 to 42,000/45,000 BTU in the PEAD series.
 So units are sized for one small room up to a large zone with an open floor plan.
 Ducted indoor Mitsubishi electric cooling and heating units have 3-speed fans and support all Mitsubishi control types including smartphones with apps.